hugohu0224/Click2Live/README.md

 TODO:
 1. The id is passed through html now, which will need to be adjusted when the login function is added.
 2. Folder structure needs to be reorganized.
-3. The redirection after getting WebSocket Endpoint through API needs to modify.
-4. Other optimizations for concurrent processing.
+3. Other optimizations for concurrent processing.
-5. Visualization of game performance monitoring.
+4. Visualization of game performance monitoring.